How much do walk-in tubs cost?

 Walk-in tubs add value to houses in retirement communities, seniors looking to age-in-place, and for people with mobility issues.

 Ariel, Universal, Meditub, and Homeward Bath make the cheapest walk-in tubs, which cost $1,500.
-The most affordable walk-in bathtubs are basic soaking tubs that improve safety and accessibility but lack jets and advanced features found on more expensive models.
+The most affordable walk-in bathtubs are basic soaking tubs that improve safety and accessibility but lack jets and advanced features.

 Walk-in tubs take 6 to 15 minutes to fill, depending on the brand, faucet, plumbing, and water pressure.
 Bathtubs with a quick-fill faucet take 3 minutes to fill.
-Walk-in tubs take 5 to 10 minutes to drain on average.
-A quick drain or speed drain feature cuts that time to 2 minutes.
+Walk-in tubs take 5 to 10 minutes to drain on average, or 2 minutes for tubs with a speed drain feature.

 |Fill||3 – 15|